-APHA tests bat specimens, which have been sent in by members of the public and local bat workers, for European Bat Lyssaviruses (EBLV).
+APHA tests dead bat specimens, which have been sent in by members of the public and bat workers, for lyssaviruses, specifically European Bat Lyssaviruses (EBLV).
 The surveillance programme was established in 1986, following concerns that EBLV might be brought into the UK by bats crossing over from Europe.

-Since 1986 over 15,000 bat specimens have been processed by APHA.
-Of these, five bats have tested positive for EBLV1 (all serotines) and 24 bats (all Daubenton's bats) have tested positive for EBLV2 (an additional case, making a total of 30 EBLV-positive bats, was found through a different surveillance programme).
+Since 1986 over 19,000 bat specimens have been submitted to APHA and over 13,000 have been tested (not all bats submitted are suitable for testing).
+Of these, 30 bats have tested positive for lyssaviruses (one case was found through a different surveillance programme).
 A summary table of the APHA cases can be found on the GOV.UK website.

 APHA are especially interested in Daubenton’s bats, serotines, Natterer’s bats, and Brandt’s bats as well as any vagrant species (including any common bent-winged bats) but all species are accepted.

 Why does BCT encourage bat workers to submit dead bats for testing?